Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 ---
 ## Profitability & Loss Analysis

-1.**Which product categories, sub-categories, or specific products are the most and least profitable?**
+1. **Which product categories, sub-categories, or specific products are the most and least profitable?**

 -- Profitability by category (ranked from the most to the least profitable):